 The furniture industry in Bangladesh has been experiencing healthy growth over the last 6 years.
 The domestic market is exhibiting an upward trend and is currently worth BDT 67 Billion.
-(Source: EU Technical Report, 2012) Also, within that time, exports of wooden furniture has increased by CAGR 104% to USD 38.94 Million (source: EPB), while the total number of enterprises has grown by 68% to 71,034 (source: EU report).
+(Source: EU Technical Report, 2012) Also, within that time, exports of wooden furniture have increased by CAGR 104% to USD 38.94 Million (source: EPB), while the total number of enterprises has grown by 68% to 71,034 (source: EU report).

 Figure: Bangladesh Furniture Export Trend (EPB)